-5.3 Mutations and the consequences of their position of origin within the plant one cell only.
+5.3 Mutations and the consequences of their position of origin within the plant

+Mutations, either of spontaneous origin or artificially induced, may occur in any part of the plant and in all kinds of tissue.
+However, a single mutational event is restricted to one cell only.
 The further fate of this mutated cell is strongly affected by its position within the plant (Dommergues, 1964).
 Bergann (1968) in this respect distinguished between intra-apical and extra-apical mutations.
-Intra-apical mutations are those occurring both in shoot apices and in axillary meristems.
+Intra-apical mutations are those occuring both in shoot apices and in axillary meristems.
 All mutations outside these regions are indicated as extra-apical.